-How to Brew Loose Tea
+How to Brew Loose Leaf Tea

-Loose Black Tea and Herbal Infusions
+How to Brew Loose Leaf Black Tea and Herbal Infusions

 - Pour the water just off boil (or just prior to the boil) directly on the tea leaves, also known as bringing water to tea.
 Since black tea and herbals lend themselves best to a strong, indulgent experience, pouring the water directly over the leaves encourages an aggressive extraction.

-Loose Green, White, and Oolong Tea
+How to Brew Loose Leaf Green, White and Oolong Teas

 - For greens, whites, and oolongs, you want to bring the tea to water.
 In other words, pour the hot water into the brewing vessel and then add the loose tea to the water.
 This method allows for a more delicate experience without extracting the bitter notes from the leaves.